znuznu/groolkit/README.md

 # groolkit
-A TypeScript library with bunch of algorithms related to grids.
+A TypeScript library with a bunch of algorithms related to grids.

+/!\ WIP !